kwbonds/TwitterSentimentAnalysis/README.md

 Tokenization
 ------------

 Let's now tokenize our text data.
 This is the first step in turning raw text into features.
 We want the individual words to become features.
 We'll cleanup some things, engineer some features, and maybe create some combinations of words a little later.

 There are lots of decisions to be made when doing this sort of text analysis.
 Do we want our features to contain punctuation, hyphenated words, etc.?
-Let's try removing some of this to make things simpler.
+Typically in text analysis, special characters, punctuation, and numbers are removed because they don't tend to contain much information to retrieve.
+However, since this is Twitter data, our corpus does contain some emoticons 😂 that are represented as special characters (ex: ":-)", ":-/" ).
+If we remove them we will lose the textual representations of emotion.
+But, in looking closely at the data, these emoticons are surprisingly not very prevalent.
+So let's just remove them.

 ``` r
 train_tokens <- tokens(train$SentimentText, what = "word",